blockcoders/harmony-marketplace-sdk/README.md

 // Using a WSProvider with a string url. const mnemonicKey = new MnemonicKey(new WSProvider('wss://ws.s0.t.hmny.io'), { mnemonic })

-// Using a HttpProvider with a const from Harmony Marketplace SDK. const mnemonicKey = new MnemonicKey(new WSProvider(HARMONY_RPC_WS), { mnemonic })
+// Using a WSProvider with a const from Harmony Marketplace SDK. const mnemonicKey = new MnemonicKey(new WSProvider(HARMONY_RPC_WS), { mnemonic })

-// Using a HttpProvider with a pre-configuration from Harmony Marketplace SDK. const mnemonicKey = new MnemonicKey(new HttpProvider(HarmonyShards.SHARD_0), { mnemonic })
+// Using a provider with a pre-configuration from Harmony Marketplace SDK. const mnemonicKey = new MnemonicKey(HarmonyShards.SHARD_0, { mnemonic })
 ```

 ### Simple Key